tdwg/website/content/pages/conferences/2022/index.md

 It is highly recommended that those traveling to the conference in person should secure travel insurance to cover potential delays or other mishaps that may be encountered.

-## Schedule

-The conference will take place 17–21 October with full days of events starting at 9 AM ([UTC+3; EEST](https://www.timeanddate.com/worldclock/converter.html?iso=20221017T060000&p1=238)) in Sofia, Bulgaria.
-A Welcome Reception will be held Sunday 16 October from 5–7 PM.

-**A schedule will be available no earlier than late August.**

-## Working Sessions

-Working sessions of the TDWG Interest Groups, Task groups, and Functional Subcommittees will be held separately after the conference.
-Details TBD.
-There may be time at the conference for some IG/TG meetings depending on program space.

 ## Supporters